 Hi Barbara,

-In fact when we turn to the bible, very little is said about what talking in tongues actually is.
-There seems to be an implicit understaning that the riginl readers know what it is, so it is not described in detail.
+In fact when we turn to the Bible, very little is said about what talking in tongues actually is.
+There seems to be an implicit understaning that the original readers know what it is, so it is not described in detail.

 In 1 Corinthians 12, talking in tongues is described as one of the gifts given to Christians by God for the benefit of others.
 Associated with it is the gift of interpretation or the translating from one language to another.
 In Corinthians 14 we are told that someone who speaks in a tongue only benefits themselves, but if they prophesy (declare the word of God) they benefit all who hear (1 Corinthians 14:1-4).
 In verse 5, interpreted tongues seems to be equivalent to prophecy.
 So speaking in tongues seems to mean prophesying (declaring the word of God) in a language that the hearers don’t understand and need translation.
 This seems to be what is meant in verses 6-12.